SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

    in the file lib/Basic/LangOptions.cpp.

-The version number for the ``swift()`` platform condition consists of version numbers --- a major version number, followed by an optional minor version, followed by an optional patch version, and so on --- with a dot (``.``) separating the numbers.
+The version number for the ``swift()`` platform condition consists of a major number, minor number, patch number, and so on, with a dot (``.``) separating each part of the version number.
-There must not be whitespace between ``>=`` and the version number.

-    The version number for the ``swift()`` platform condition consists of version numbers
-    with a dot (``.``) separating the numbers.
-    The numbers consist of a major version number, followed by an optional minor version,
-    followed by an optional patch version,
-    and so on.
-    There must not be whitespace between ``>=`` and the version number.

-    The version number for the ``swift()`` platform condition consists of one or more numbers
-    with a dot (``.``) separating the numbers.
-    The numbers are understood as
-    a major version, minor version, optional patch version, and so on.
-    There must not be whitespace between ``>=`` and the version number.

-    The version number for the ``swift()`` platform condition consists of
-    a major version, minor version, optional patch version, and so on,
-    with a dot (``.``) separating each part of the version number.
 There must not be whitespace between ``>=`` and the version number.

 .. note::